 Biography … Colaizzi Design was founded by Bob in 2002, following the sale of his corporate annual report and financial communication design firm of more than 40 years.
 Bob’s son Tony is a close collaborator, specializing in graphic design and branding.
 His original music is also found on his link in this site.
 He is also an accomplished digital contemporary artist.Following retirement Bob designed Art Deco furnishings and then transitioned to his favorites; illustrating automobiles and aircraft.
-This year he will be exhibiting at the SVRA vintage race at the Indianapolis Motor Speedway for the first time.
-He has exhibited in several Concours d’Elegance galleries including: The Dayton Concours,and was awarded second place in 2016 and named “featured artist” for 2018, and commissioned to create the event poster; the Cincinnati Concours (formerly Ault Park), where he was featured artist for 2016 and as such created the poster and in 2018 was awarded third place among a high quality group of artists, in 2019 he was award second place; and the Keenland Concours where he was awarded second place in 2017.
+In 2018 he exhibited at the SVRA vintage race at the Indianapolis Motor Speedway for the first time.
+He has exhibited in several Concours d’Elegance galleries including: The Dayton Concours,and was awarded second place in 2016 and named “featured artist” for 2018, and commissioned to create the event poster; the Cincinnati Concours (formerly Ault Park), where he was featured artist for 2016 and as such created the poster and in 2018 was awarded third place among a high quality group of artists, in 2019 he was award second place; and the Keenland Concours where he was awarded second place in 2017 and 2018.

 He was named to create the poster for the 25th anniversary of the Collier Cup for MGs at Watkins Glen, and the 2015 and 2000 posters for, “Alfas at the Glen”, and is working on the poster for 2020, and nine consecutive posters for the reincarnated Put-in-Bay Road Races.